DaveGamble/cJSON/README.md

 ### Caveats

+#### Character Encoding

+cJSON only supports UTF-8 encoded input and will always produce UTF-8 as output (If the input contained invalid UTF-8, it will most likely propagate it through to the output, thereby making the output non-valid UTF-8).

 #### C Standard

 cJSON is written in ANSI C (or C89, C90).
 If your compiler or C library doesn't follow this standard, correct behavior is not guaranteed.